futurice/field-ops-guide/README.md

 In military and aviation, similar checklists are used to avoid total catastrophes.
 A few folks from Futurice Tampere office got interested about the idea of doing a similar "field ops guide" that might just be enable a person to work in a challenging software project and live to tell stories about it.

+We decided on a format that asks a number of questions per project phase.
+One should be able to answer each question with a "yes", or fail to do so only on purpose and with good reasoning.

-The work started as part of the Tampere Tech Vision Working Group in late 2017, and the first version finally came out of print in late 2018 (phew!)
+The work started as part of the Tammerforce Tech Vision Working Group in late 2017, and the first version finally came out of print in late 2018 (phew!)

 ### Team

-The content was compiled and written by [Miro Nieminen](https://github.com/miro), Antti Partanen, [Sakari Hyöty](https://github.com/shyoty) and [Mike Arvela](https://github.com/mieky).
+The content was compiled and written by [Miro Nieminen](https://github.com/miro), Antti Partanen, [Sakari Hyöty](https://github.com/shyoty) and [Mike Arvela](https://github.com/mieky), with additional ideas and feedback gathered from colleagues.

 The first pilot print (2018-10) was compiled by Mike and ordered from bookblock.com by Ella Eiranto.
-Ella also did all the hard design work for getting it to look superb!
+Ella also did all the hard design work for getting it to look superb.

-Also thanks for the support to Kalle Aaltonen, Kari-Pekka Koljonen, Jari Suksi, Riku Valtasola & Osmo Haapaniemi.
+Also thanks for the support to Kalle Aaltonen, Kari-Pekka Koljonen, Jari Suksi, Riku Valtasola & Osmo Haapaniemi and all the others for their valuable input.

 ## How to order